christiancasal/game-project/README.md

 ####Description

 Marvel Clash is a browser based RPG style multiplayer game.
+Players are able to select their favorite Marvel characters and play against each other in a fight to the death.. of their character.
 Play our [app!](https://mighty-caverns-99251.herokuapp.com/game)

 ####Technology
 * [HTML5 Canvas](http://www.w3schools.com/html/html5_canvas.asp), [Bootstrap](http://getbootstrap.com/), [Javascript](https://www.javascript.com/)